infrae/fcrepo/src/fcrepo/README.txt

 We can also add Managed Content, this will be stored and managed by fedora, but it's not inline xml.
 The data is stored in a seperate file on the harddrive.
-We do this by setting the controlGroup param to 'M'
+We do this by setting the controlGroup param to `M`

   >>> obj.addDataStream('TEXT', 'Hello!  ', label=u'Some Text',
   ...                   mimeType=u'text/plain', controlGroup=u'M',